Not only are mattress protectors a great way to make your mattress last longer — finding the right protector is also key to a good night’s sleep.

 Most mattress protectors come with some sort of waterproof material.
-This is typically Polyurethane but, in some cases, they’re made with vinyl.
+This is typically polyurethane, but in some cases, they’re made with vinyl.

 There has been some discussion over the safely using products that contain vinyl (and any toxic gas they may release).
 Many brands are choosing to make waterproof mattress protectors that are vinyl-free.
 You can read more about vinyl mattress protectors here.

-Encasement mattress protectors tend to be 100% the same material on all sides while fitted sheet style protectors tend to be one type of material on the surface (with waterproof backing) and a thinner, non-waterproof polyester on the sides.
+Encasement mattress protectors tend to be 100% the same material on all sides while fitted sheet-style protectors tend to be one type of material on the surface (with waterproof backing) and a thinner, non-waterproof polyester on the sides.

-Usually, protectors can be machine washed and dried.
-In some cases, the company may tell you that it’s preferable to let your protector air dry.
+Your mattress protector will most likely come with its own specific set of care instructions.
+Usually, protectors can be machine-washed and dried.
+In some cases, the company may tell you that it’s preferable to let your protector air-dry.

-Since spills and leaks can ruin your mattress (and your mattress warranty), you want to make sure your protector is in good shape and will keep any liquids or accidents from getting through.
+Since heat can disrupt the waterproof membrane in your protector, always dry your mattress protector on low heat.
+And because spills and leaks can ruin your mattress (and your mattress warranty), you want to make sure your protector is in good shape and will keep any liquids or accidents from getting through.

-Price: Mattress protectors come in a wide range of prices.
+Mattress protectors come in a wide range of prices.
 You can find some for $20 (or less if on sale).

 The more services your mattress protector provides, the higher the price.
 Mattress protectors that offer temperature regulation (like the Bear mattress protector) tend to cost more than a simple waterproof cotton terry protector like Luna or Linenspa.

 A mattress protector should last at least one to two years with proper care.
 Common signs for replacement are odors or any worn out spots.
 Make sure you replace the protector before the worn spots become tears or holes.